tlicata/tl/resources/markdown/notes/closures.md

 functions in variables, pass them as arguments to other functions, and use them as return values from functions.

-Are there languages where functions are **not** first-class citizens?
-Yes, Java (see above) is one example.
-Functions can only be methods of Objects, and cannot exist on their own.

 #### Examples of First-Class Functions
 ```javascript
 // Store a function in a variable.
 You could store any